ryancollingwood/PythonConcurrency/README.md

 # PythonConcurrency

- playing around with different ways of doing things concurrently in Python
+Playing around with different ways of doing things concurrently in Python, for IO bound operations.

+Starting with multiprocessing pools, will then explore other options.